Cuyahoga Falls 6-12 Campus Winter Construction Update

 The new campus will feature an auditorium, a black box theater, and an attached athletics stadium.
 The State of Ohio, through the Ohio Facilities Construction Commission (OFCC), is funding $33.6 million of the total $133 million cost.
 The state-of-the-art facility will provide students and faculty with updated technology, expanded academic spaces, and opportunities for collaboration in a secure, comfortable environment.

 Construction Administrator Lyle Satterlee for ThenDesign Architecture commented, “It’s always good to hit a milestone date on schedule.
-We were very happy with the outcome.
-Site Tech was our early site contractor, and they did a fantastic job for us.”
+We were very happy with the outcome.”

 He continued, “It was exciting to see the project go vertical when the stair towers went up in the summer.”
 The steel erection began and continued around the central classroom core of the building.
 To the south, work started on the foundations for the performing arts center and art rooms.